-We use and disclose personal information in order to fulfil our functions and responsibilities under the legislation referred to above in What We Do.
+We use and disclose personal information in order to fulfil our functions and responsibilities under the legislation referred to in What We Do.

 If we collect personal information for one purpose, generally we will not disclose or use it for another purpose unless you have consented.
 We may also disclose or use it for another purpose which is related (or directly related if it is sensitive information) to the purpose for which the personal information was collected and you would reasonably expect that we would do so.
 For example, if you lodge an amendment statement with us under the Personal Property Securities Act, we will generally disclose the personal information you include in that form to the secured party.

 We may use details you have provided to us (such as postal or email address) for the purpose of contacting you to invite you to participate in surveys or research that we may conduct, or have conducted on our behalf.
 You will not be obliged to participate in such surveys or research, and if you choose not to participate, we would respect your decision and not contact you again.